SofG96/Codes/Open_FIGI_API/README.md

 ### Installing

-The script requires some modules to be installed in your environment.
+The script requires some packages to be installed in your environment.
+Please write in the Anaconda Prompt:

 ``` python
 conda activate name_env